 Application Questions in States Without Legislation

-Currently, in states without legislation that prohibits asking, most applicants must indicate if they have been convicted of a crime in the past ten years.
-Job applicants convicted of disorderly offenses in the past five years are subject to the same scrutiny.
+Currently, in states without legislation that prohibits asking questions about criminal records, most applicants must indicate whether they have been convicted of a crime in the past 10 years.
+Job applicants convicted of disorderly offenses in the past five years are often subject to the same scrutiny.

 On the federal level, legislation intended to ban the question about criminal records on all job applications was introduced in Congress in 2012 and was tabled, but with no vote taken.
 However, the U.S Equal Employment Opportunity Commission (EEOC) has designated exclusion of a criminal record box as a best practice for equitable hiring.
 As per EEOC guidance, “An employer's use of an individual's criminal history in making employment decisions may, in some instances, violate Title VII.”

 In 2018, a federal judge in Texas ruled that the EEOC’s guidance was unenforceable in that state until the agency complied with certain requirements of the Administrative Procedures Act.
 When making the ruling, U.S. District Judge Sam Cummings noted the value of opening up employment to applicants with a criminal record:

 "A categorical denial of employment opportunities to all job applicants convicted of a prior felony paints with too broad a brush, and denies meaningful opportunities of employment to many who could benefit greatly from such employment," he said.

 The EEOC recommends that employers consider whether any criminal offenses will impact the candidate’s ability to perform the functions of the target job in a safe and effective manner prior to excluding applicants.

 The Society for Human Resource Management (SHRM) recommends that employers are clear on the legal issues of hiring workers with a criminal background and use evidence-based best practices.